berttejeda/bert.cheater/README.md

 `cheater` is a general-purpose cheatsheet tool powered by python.

-The tool provides a way search through snippets of text stored in plain-text files.
+The tool provides a way search through snippets of text stored in plain-text files using keywords, and all from the commandline.

 The search logic relies on a simple structure for the text: a cheat _header_ and _body_, e.g.